kabinet304/safe_school_ca/README.md

-# safe_school_ca
+# SafeSchoolCA

-CA-based generator for school buildings layouts: enhancing resilience to targeted violence utilizing Cellular Automata (CA)
+CA-based generator for school buildings layouts: enhancing resilience to targeted violence utilizing Cellular Automata (CA).

+## How to Run the Code?

+All code is stored in `safe_school_ca.js`.
+In order to run it and visualize the generated layouts, please open `index.html`.